p14n/events-unbundled/readme.md

 ### Purpose

-This repo explores a pattern for writing an event driven CQRS system that can
+This repo explores a pattern for writing an event-driven CQRS system that
-* be used in a small system
+* can be used in a small monolithic system or large distributed app
 * separates the essential complexity (your business logic) from the accidental complexity (how the code is deployed and run) (see [Out of the tarpit](https://curtclifton.net/papers/MoseleyMarks06a.pdf))
+### Why?
+The benefits of decoupling your feature code from the operational shell around it are many
+* Trying out new architectures quickly and safely
+* Evolving your architecture quickly and safely
+* Changing the deployment architecture becomes trivial (for example, grouping rarely accessed processes together in a single deployable unit)
+* Using different technologies for different services
+* Running your entire application stack in memory for fast, reliable tests with no infrastructure setup
 ### Background

 I (and I imagine you) have worked at many companies where there is an itch to re-write *that* system.
 This itch may come from a need to scale the system, make it easier to work with, evolve away from deprecated or outdated tech, or, possibly, there is a new technology the company feels may help improve its operations in some way.
 This itch *only ever* applies to successful software, and succesful software generally